fatemehmarzoughi/MyPlayer/README.md

   <img src="https://user-images.githubusercontent.com/48021528/145693165-f46d72fa-a72c-45e8-b543-d32748abcdc2.png" alt="subCategory" width="180" height="400">
 </div>

+# 🔑 Keywords

+MyPlayer, Music player, Video player, Audio player, Strapi, React-Native, React Native, iOS, Android, CMS, Go lang, Realm, local storage, Spotify, Netflix,

 # 🚧 TODOs
 1- should migrate from class component to functional components</br>
 2- should be able to save the Audio/Video in the localStorage on the device</br>
-3- should be able to add the Audio/Video to favorites list</br>
+3- should be able to add the Audio/Video to the favorites list</br>